In this article I explore what it meant for me to be an Australian in 2017 as I considered one of Australia’s increasingly unpopular public holidays.

 The past few years have been transformative for me, with the growth of Think Bespoke, the steep learning curve that comes with running a business in the digital age and processing my Mum’s journey with Dementia.
-I am thankful for how my paths have crossed with some of the most interesting individuals, ranging from established business owners with 50+ staff, senior executives embarking on new career directions and an incredible dementia consultant who’s helped my sister and I charter the waters of residential care for my dear Mum.
+As we come to the end of 2016 I’m feeling thankful for how my paths have crossed with some of the most interesting individuals, ranging from established business owners with 50+ staff, senior executives embarking on new career directions and an incredible dementia consultant who’s helped my sister and I charter the waters of residential care for my dear Mum.
 In all my experiences with new clients and new friends this year, I have found great joy in helping people find their voice, share their stories and build their presence and influence on LinkedIn.

 Talking To My Country

 What’s had the most profound impact on me this year is Stan Grant’s second book, Talking To My Country.
 An uneasy feeling about what it means to be Australian has stirred within me for some time.
 I’ve felt it for the last few ‘Australia Days’ and I feel it whenever I hear jokes told that are at the expense of other cultures.
 I have an increasingly strong desire for connection to my country and what it means to be Australian.
 I chose Koori Continuum, an elective offered by RMIT, when I did my Bachelor of Business, Marketing in the mid 1990s.
 This confirmed how little I was taught at school about our traditional land owners.
 Some of the statistics Stan shares on how Aborigines are treated in Australia will bring you to tears.
 For example, an indigenous youth has more chance of being locked up than educated.
 This book poses lots of questions for all Australians to consider.